WELCOME TO MY PANTRY…

-Outside of using real, whole fruits – date sugar and coconut sugar are my absolute favorites.
+Outside of using real, whole fruits – coconut nectar and coconut sugar are my absolute favorites.
 (See the dried fruits I love on the “cold shelf” at the bottom of this post.)
 I keep a jar of raw honey for use on occasion, and I love blackstrap molasses.
-Individual servings of organic and unsweetened apple sauce are handy for replacing eggs and/or oil in recipes, and usually can be found stacked at the back of my shelf too.
+A jar of unsweetened apple sauce is handy for replacing eggs and/or oil in recipes, and usually can be found at the back of my shelf too.
+And of course, pure maple syrup.